DanieleOttaviano/test_omnivisor_host/experiments/isolation_exp/README.md

 ### Test Fast Script

-To replicate the results for ECRTS, execute the following script:
+To replicate the ECRTS results, execute the following script:

 ```bash
 ./ecrts_isolation_tests.sh
 ```

+To replicate the test step by step continue reading.

 ### Launching Single Experiment